ME3-HECM/mini-project-energy-saving-automatic-outside-light-tomas-thomas/README.md

 1. Adjusts for daylight savings time
     - parameter for determining which part of the year we are in
 1. Maintain synchronicity with the sun indefinitely
     - needs a recalibration feature
+    - track maximum darkness or other light source  for 7 days
+    - set maximum time of clock according to solar profile
 1. Be fully automatic (requires zero maintenance after installation)
     - we will need an instaliation date in the code